acestream/ace-network-docs/docs/list-of-operations/system-service-payment.md

 def makeSystemServicePayment(sourceAccount, amount, targetPool):
     """
     sourceAccount - the payer account
-    amount - amount of payment in XAC targetPool - system pool that will receive the payment
+    amount - amount of payment in XAT targetPool - system pool that will receive the payment
     """
-    if sourceAccount.balance.xac >= amount:
+    if sourceAccount.balance.xat >= amount:
-        # Source account has enough XAC
+        # Source account has enough XAT

-        # Move `amount` XAC from the source account to the target pool
+        # Move `amount` XAT from the source account to the target pool
-        sourceAccount.balance.xac -= amount
+        sourceAccount.balance.xat -= amount
-        targetPool.balance.xac += amount
+        targetPool.balance.xat += amount
     else:
-        # Source account doesn't have enough XAC
+        # Source account doesn't have enough XAT

-        # Amount of XAC user has
+        # Amount of XAT user has
-        xacAmount = sourceAccount.balance.xac
+        xatAmount = sourceAccount.balance.xat

-        # Amount of XAC needed to complete the payment
+        # Amount of XAT needed to complete the payment
-        amountLeft = amount - xacAcount
+        amountLeft = amount - xatAcount

         # Amount of XAB needed based on system DEX exchange rate
-        exchangeRate = DEX.getRate('XAC', 'XAB')
+        exchangeRate = DEX.getRate('XAT', 'XAB')
         xabAmount = amountLeft * exchangeRate

         if sourceAccount.balance.xab >= xabAmount:
-            # Move `xacAmount` XAC from the source account to the target pool
+            # Move `xatAmount` XAT from the source account to the target pool
-            sourceAccount.balance.xac -= xacAmount
+            sourceAccount.balance.xat -= xatAmount
-            targetPool.balance.xac += xacAmount
+            targetPool.balance.xat += xatAmount

             # Burn `xabAmount` XAB from the source account
             sourceAccount.balance.xab -= xabAmount